 Common to misconception, you're not going to get thicker, fuller hair if you just cut out dairy or avoid walking under ladders.
 There are some real reasons behind hair loss, and if you want to know how to get thicker hair, you need to know some of the main culprits.

-If you smoke more than 20 fags a day, you’re already at a greater risk of becoming bald so now really is the time to act.
+If you smoke more than 20 fags a day, or even cannabis via a bong or vape, you’re already at a greater risk of becoming bald so now really is the time to act.
 The toxins in cigarette smoke can cut the blood flow to your hair follicles creating pattern baldness and thinning.
 So, if you're wondering 'why is my hair so thin?' the cigarette in your hand might be the answer.

 Lack of Protein